 Denny To Wishaw OHL project interactive map.

-The preferred route leaves Bonnybridge substation and crosses the Antonine Wall at a location that minimises potential effects on the World Heritage Site.
+The proposed route leaves Bonnybridge substation and crosses the Antonine Wall at a location that minimises potential effects on the World Heritage Site.
 It passes east of Rough Castle, using dips in the landscape and screening, provided by existing trees, to reduce visibility in the landscape.

 It then passes west of the Slamannan Plateau Special Protection Area (SPA) and crosses Palacerigg Country Park.
 We can’t avoid crossing the park because of the need to avoid the SPA and nearby homes on the edge of Cumbernauld, but we will use the landscape and mature trees to screen the new line from views as much as possible.